andrew/ultimate-awesome/README.md

 - [awesome-datasets-colombia](https://github.com/OpenDataCo/awesome-datasets-colombia) - Lista de enlaces a datasets relacionados con Colombia.
 - [awesome-rlvr](https://github.com/opendilab/awesome-rlvr) - A curated list of reinforcement learning with verifiable rewards (continually updated).
 - [Free-For-Student](https://github.com/OshekharO/Free-For-Student) - List Of Free Resources For Students And Professionals.
-- [awesome-protein-design-software](https://github.com/pansapiens/awesome-protein-design-software) - A collection of software for protein structure prediction and design.
 - [links](https://github.com/pawroman/links) - Links to programming and software engineering related resources I found useful or interesting.
 A personal "awesome list".
 - [awesome-phat-contracts](https://github.com/Phala-Network/awesome-phat-contracts) - A curated list of awesome projects and resources relating to Phat Contracts.
 - [awesome-ruby-ast](https://github.com/rajasegar/awesome-ruby-ast) - A list of awesome tools and libraries which deals with ASTs in Ruby.
 - [awesome-cisco-dnac](https://github.com/robertcsapo/awesome-cisco-dnac) - A curated list of awesome Cisco DNA Center frameworks, libraries, sdk, sample codes and resources.
 - [awesome-digital-preservation](https://github.com/ruarxive/awesome-digital-preservation) - Awesome list dedicated to digital and data preservation tools, sources, services and so on.
 - [awesome-ai-chatbots](https://github.com/santiagoxlopez/awesome-ai-chatbots) - A curated list of Artificial Intelligence Top Chatbots.
-- [awesome-vibe-coding](https://github.com/techiediaries/awesome-vibe-coding) - A curated list of vibe coding assistants, IDEs, tools and references for learning how to efficently collaborate with AI to write code.
-Best practices of prompt enginnering for developers.
-AI-powered tools for coding and UX/UI design.
-Our focus is on tools that allow for generating code or designs using natural language prompts.
 - [awesome-RDM](https://github.com/UB-Mannheim/awesome-RDM) - A curated list of awesome RDM resources for researchers and organisations.
 - [awesome-ux](https://github.com/uxreview/awesome-ux) - A collection of tools, guides and resources regarding UX, Design & Research.
 - [awesome-pg](https://github.com/vinnix/awesome-pg) - PostgreSQL "Awesome" Lists of Projects, Articles, etc. .